Dan Dan Noodles is a spicy Sichuan noodle dish usually made with ground pork. This version uses ground turkey, and is quick and easy to make.

 - 1 Tablespoon grated fresh ginger

-- ¾ teaspoon to 1 red pepper flakes use more if you want it extra spicy
+- ¾ teaspoon red pepper flakes use more if you want it extra spicy

 - 1 Tablespoon sesame oil